yoyoFC/stocks-analysis/README.md

 ### Refactoring Code - Advantages and disadvantages
 For this case, refactoring the code made the VBA script run faster.
 After comparing both codes, the difference lays on where the nested for loops are executed.

-  - Code designed for the Modules: The main loop is based on the number of tickers and the secondary loop (internal) is running through the row of the raw data.
+  - Code designed for the Modules: The main loop is based on the number of tickers and the secondary loop (internal) is running through the rows of the raw data.
 Once the           secondary loop is completed, the results are written on the cells.
 Then, the logic continues with the main for loop.
 It seems like this process increases the time because the     main loop sequence is interrupted to perfmon an action directly on the worksheet.

     >Challenge results 2017 - 2018